OutdoorStore/TheOutdoorStore/README.md

 #### Authorization
 - Anonymous Users: All anonymous users can view the Home, Products, About Us, Login, and Register pages.
 - Signed-in Users: Once a user is registered and subsequently logs in, they receive a personalized greeting and an option to log out.
 Their greeting is created using claims for their first and last name upon registration.
-- Admins: They have the same accessiblity as a signed-in user and they can also access and view the Dashboard page and upload or update a new image for an existing product.
+- Admins: They have the same accessibility as a signed-in user and they can also access and view the Dashboard page and upload or update a new image for an existing product.
 Their role as an admin is added to their claim upon creation/seeding of the database.
+	- Admin Access Instructions:
+		- Go to the App's Login Page
+		- Enter the test Admin permission: email: admin@gmail.com, PW: @Admin123!
+		- The admin-only "Dashboard" tab should now be visible in the left section of the Nav bar.

 ---